-Write and execute the SAS program that modifies the existing data and creates custom data sets, but use a permanent library to store the custom data sets initially.
-These data sets only need to contain header information about the columns and their attributes.
-They do not need to contain rows.

-- 2 Register in the metadata the custom data sets and the library in which they reside, using either SAS ETL Studio or the metadata LIBNAME engine. - Convert the SAS program from step 1 to a stored process by inserting a \ProcessBody statement as the first line of the program.
-You do not need to include the %stpbegin or %stpend statements. - 4 Insert a LIBNAME statement into the SAS program that references the custom library that was defined in step 2.
+- 1 Write and execute the SAS program that modifies the existing data and creates the custom data sets.
+Use a permanent library to store the custom data sets.
+These data sets need only to contain header information about the columns and their attributes; rows are not required. - 2 Register in the metadata the custom data sets and the library in which they reside, using either SAS ETL Studio or the metadata LIBNAME engine. - 3 Convert the SAS program from step 1 to a stored process by inserting a ProcessBody statement as the first line of the program.
+You do not need to include the %stpbegin or %stpend statements. - 4 Insert into the SAS program a LIBNAME statement that references the location of the custom data sets. - 5 Insert another LIBNAME statement to write the data from the stored process to the WORK library.

-The LIBNAME statement should redirect the output of the stored process to the WORK library.
-Because output to concatenated libraries is written to the first LIBNAME entry, list the WORK library first; this ensures that the custom data set is written to the WORK library when the stored process is executed.
+Because output that is concatenated to a library is written to the first LIBNAME entry listed, list the WORK library first to ensure that the custom data set is written to the WORK library.
+For example: